sverx/devkitSMS/assets2banks/README.md

 :overwrite 32 128 0x010a 0x01FF 0x0123
 # 'asset4.bin' 128 elements starting from array[32] will be set to the values listed
 # (values list will be reitered until 128 array elements are replaced)

+somedata.bin
+:header 0xF5 0xC9 x00
+# adds a 3 bytes header to your binary data
 ```

 Of course all the assets in the asset folder which are not mentioned in the config file will be handled as ungrouped and without special attributes.